Ohmaps: your image montage is a resistor network

 we’ve reached peakmanteau ↩︎

-assuming perfect components, no thermal runaway etc ↩︎
+assuming perfect components, no thermal runaway etc. ↩︎